IEEE Circuits and Systems Society Policies and Procedures

 - Approval by the Conference Activities Division, including approval of the proposed budget

-- Budget review by the CASS Administrative Vice President
+- Budget review by the CASS VP – Financial Activities

 Subsequent notification shall be made to the cognizant Society Chapter Chair and IEEE Regional Section Chair.

-New workshops sponsored or co-sponsored by one or more of the Society’s Technical Committees or Chapters, or with other organizations shall require the following clearances:
+New workshops sponsored or co-sponsored by one or more of the Society's Technical Committees or Special Interest Groups or Chapters, or with other organizations, shall require the following clearances:

 Technical meetings for which the Society provides no direct financial sponsorship shall require the approval of the Conference Activities Division.
-The Vice President-Conferences will subsequently read these actions into the minutes of the ExCom.
+The VP – Conferences will subsequently read these actions into the minutes of the ExCom.

 7.2.3 Ongoing or Repeating Technical Meetings

 Technical meetings of any description in which the Society has previously participated require approval by the Conference Activities Division, which includes approval of the proposed budget.
-For ongoing or repeating technical meetings having “technical cooperation” or “in cooperation” status, approval of the Conference Activities Division shall be required for each instance of CASS participation.
-The Vice President-Conferences will subsequently read these actions into the minutes of the ExCom.
+For ongoing or repeating technical meetings having technical sponsorship and technical co-sponsorship status, approval of the Conference Activities Division shall be required for each instance of CASS participation.
+The VP – Conferences will subsequently read these actions into the minutes of the ExCom.